 - In JoJo's Bizarre Adventure, Tonpeti taught William A. Zeppeli, Dire and Straits the Ripple technique.
 Zeppeli went on to mentor Jonathan Joestar, shortly before Straits adopted and mentored Lisa Lisa, who decades later would teach William and Jonathan's grandsons, Caesar Zeppeli and Joseph Joestar.
 Dire had no successors that we know of.

-- In Daredevil Master Izo was one of The Hand's founders and a teacher of Stick, who was Matt's master.
+- In Daredevil Master Izo was one of the Hand's founders and a teacher of Stick, who was Matt Murdock's master.
+The 2015 series will add new link to the chain with Matt's own student, Sam Chung.

 - Batman (Bruce Wayne) > Nightwing (Dick Grayson) > Robin (Damian Wayne)